torbjornlager/book-project-home/_posts/2026-06-01-neither-rescue-nor-replacement.md

 **A place for the symbolic and the statistical to meet.** None of this is an argument that logic should replace learning.
 The most interesting work — DeepProbLog, NeurASP, and the wider neuro-symbolic programme — treats the two as layers, with neural perception feeding symbolic inference and symbolic structure constraining neural search.
 The Prolog Web is, among other things, a candidate substrate for that meeting: a shared, networked space where a learned model can call a proof and a proof can call a learned model.

-## What AI can do for web logic programming
+## What AI can do for logic programming

 It is worth saying plainly that the present moment did not arrive because the symbolic tradition won an argument.
 It arrived because neural AI became impressive enough that we now want to let it *act* — and the moment you let a fluent system act, you need machinery for control, memory, permission, explanation, and accountability that the fluent system does not itself supply.
 Neural AI has, in other words, made the need for symbolic infrastructure visible again.
 But the traffic runs in both directions, and the reverse direction is, if anything, the more immediately practical.
 It bears directly on the oldest problem the language has.